 If you have read some of the blogs, you may continue this blog…

-After it finished the important TPM Attestation part, it will start the AADDiscovery by sending the foouser@domainname.com email address to the discovery service.
+After the important TPM Attestation part is finished, the AADDiscovery will start by sending the foouser@domainname.com email address to the discovery service.

 https://enterpriseregistration.windows.net/wvdcloud.nl/discover?api-version=1.7

-The Azure Ad Domain join request is initialized again using a “fake” email address.
+The Entra Domain join request is initialized again using a “fake” email address.
 This time, NO “fooUser” for us but a nice autopilot@domainname.com pcszuseremail address.

 In this process, it will create its transport key with the tenant domain name in it and it will retrieve the AIK certificate.